MoveOn

 MoveOn (formerly known as MoveOn.org) is a progressive public policy advocacy group and political action committee.
 Formed in 1998 around one of the first massively viral email petitions, MoveOn has since grown into one of the largest and most impactful grassroots progressive campaigning communities in the United States, with a membership of millions.
 MoveOn did not endorse a candidate during the 2020 presidential primary campaign; it then endorsed and actively supported Joe Biden in the general election.
-MoveOn endorsed Kamala Harris, the then-current vice president of the United States, as the Democratic Party nominee for president in the 2024 presidential election.
-Rahna Epting has been Executive Director of MoveOn Civic Action and MoveOn Political Action since 2019.
+MoveOn endorsed Kamala Harris, then vice president of the United States, as the Democratic Party nominee for president in the 2024 presidential election.
+Katie Bethell has been Executive Director of MoveOn Civic Action and MoveOn Political Action since July 2025, replacing Rahna Epting.